Sign up to our newsletter to get the latest on living wage and income

 Despite its relatively small contribution to GDP, agriculture is of vital importance for Egypt as a major economic activity.
 Many citizens highly depend on sustenance farming.
 Smallholder farmers represent half of Egypt’s agricultural holdings, with plots of less than 0.42 hectares.[6]

 Despite its dry climate, Egypt has the Nile to thank for its fertile land, allowing the country to be a large marker for various agricultural products.
-The top produced crops in Egypt are sugar beet, sugar cane, wheat, maize, potatoes and tomatoes, respectively.[7]
-Egypt’s top commodities in terms of export quantity are oranges, potatoes, wheat flour and molasses.[8]
+The top produced crops in Egypt are sugar cane, sugar beet, wheat, maize, tomatoes and potatoes, respectively.[7]
+Egypt’s top commodities in terms of export quantity are oranges, onions, shallots, and beet pulp.[8]

 Footnotes